aliartiza75/flask-backend/README.md

 sudo kubectl apply -f htbe_service.yaml
 ```

-* Validating whether application is running or not
+* Validating whether application is running or not.
+Use the command given below from host machine on which kubernetes is running
 ```
 curl -X GET "http://<ip>:<port>/datetime"
 ```